-Overvie ₩ Platform Properties General information about this platform.
-Platform Content The content of the platform is composed of two parts: Device: STM32F746GDISCO Environment: select the architecture.
+Overvie W Platform Pro perties Platform Content General infor mation about this platform.
+The content of the platform is composed of two parts: Device: STM32F746GDISCO Environment: select the architecture.
 Name: example Modules: select modules to import in the platform.
 Version: 2.1.0-RC201604072057 Platform Configuration Provider : MicroEJ Once the content of the platform is chosen, it can be configured.
-Vendor URL: El Configuration Each module can be configured creating a folder with its name alor the .platform file.
+Vendor URL: 2 Configuration Each module can be configured creating a folder with its name alon the .platform file.
 It could contain: an optional [module].properties file, optional module specific files and folders.
 Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
-Build Platform: The new platform is now available and visible i Available Platforms
+Build Platform: The new platform is now available and visible in Available Platforms